georgringer/doc/Readme.md

 Check out the sample documentation included in this extension which you can use as a guide `EXT:doc/Resources/Private/ExampleDocs`.
 See also the [Markdown Cheatsheet](Resources/Private/ExampleDocs/Setup/Markdown.md) as there are some nice features available.

+When you create your own documentation make sure to put the folder with your markdown files in `Resources/Private`.
+Otherwise your markdown files may be publicly accessible.